nycmeshnet/nycmeshfeed/docs/README.md

 Documentation
 =============

-This directory conatins longer documentation about the project.
+This directory contains longer documentation about the project.
 A short summary of each file is listed below.

 Table Of Contents